Fundamental Limits of Private User Authentication: Introduction

-In this paper, we consider a PA problem consisting of a certificate authority (CA), a verifier (i.e., server), many legitimate users and any number of attackers.
-A legitimate user wishes to be authenticated to gain access to a service, while he wants to stay anonymous to anyone observing the authentication process (including the verifier).
-An attacker wants to impersonate himself as a legitimate user and gain access to the service, he is not permitted to.
-The verifier wants to understand that the user who requests authentication (prover) either is a legitimate user or is an attacker.
-CA is an entity that shares correlated randomness between the verifier and the legitimate users.
-This randomness can be used by the verifier in the authentication process to distinguish an attacker from a legitimate user.
+\textbf{Our contributions.} In this paper, we propose an information-theoretic interactive setup for the user-authentication problem with privacy constraint.
+We consider a PA problem consisting of a certificate authority (CA), a single verifier or multiple verifiers (e.g., servers), many legitimate users, and an arbitrary number of attackers.
+A legitimate user wishes to be authenticated to the verifier to gain access to a service, while he wants to stay anonymous to anyone observing the authentication process (in particular the verifier).
+An attacker wants to impersonate himself as a legitimate user and gain unauthorized access to the service.
+The verifier(s) wants to understand that the user, who requests authentication (prover), either is legitimate or an attacker.
+We assume semi-honest verifiers; they follow the protocol but they are curious about the identity of the provers.
+CA is an entity that shares correlated randomness between the verifier(s) and the legitimate users.
+This randomness can be used by the verifier(s) in the process of authentication to distinguish an attacker from a legitimate user.
+The case of multiple verifiers models the scenarios where a user wishes to access different services from different servers using only one single key \cite{DBLP:journals/mta/RehmanGCAN21}.

-In an authentication protocol, two conditions should be considered: the legitimate user who follows the protocol can pass the authentication (completeness condition) and an attacker fails to authenticate (soundness condition).
-The privacy condition is satisfied when the user stays anonymous, i.e., the verifier cannot distinguish legitimate users identities.
-In addition, it is desirable that the exposure of the key of a user releases as less information as possible, so we consider a reliability metric as total key rate of the users.
+In an authentication protocol, two conditions should be considered: the legitimate user who follows the protocol must pass the authentication (completeness condition), and an attacker must fail to authenticate (soundness condition).
+In a private authentication protocol, the privacy condition must also be satisfied meaning that the legitimate user stays anonymous, i.e., the verifier(s) cannot distinguish the legitimate users' identities.
+In addition, it is desirable that the exposure of the key of a legitimate user releases as little information about the other keys as possible.
+Thus, we consider a reliability metric defined as the normalized total key rate of the users.
+The higher the normalized total key rate, the more reliable the private authentication protocol.

+As a solution to the above problem, we propose general interactive information-theoretic protocols.
+Our proposed PA protocols are considered in two scenarios: single-server and multi-server scenarios.
+In the single-server scenario, only one verifier is assumed, connected to all users.
+In the multi-server scenario, $N$ verifiers are assumed, such that a subset of the users are connected to each verifier.
+For this scenario, we study two cases: ($\text{\Rom{1}}$) Individual authentication, where each verifier privately authenticates the users who are connected to him (same as the single-server scenario). ($\text{\Rom{2}}$) Distributed authentication, where the process of privately authenticating the user is done distributively by the verifiers that are connected to the user, by collaboratively sending the helper data.